Places power in your hands!

 1) You can move around the screen and select option as is shown in the screenshot image below.

 It is worth noting that the results from this sort of modelling are not always intuitive because of the complex way that variable amounts of renewable power interact with fluctuating demand, grid restrictions, energy storage and export-import decisions.
-The app is a simplification of the results of hundreds of thousands of numerical simulations (‘energy system models’) which require hourly inputs over a full year of weather, daylight, electricity consumption and market prices.
+The app is a simplification of the results of hundreds of thousands of numerical simulations (‘energy system models’) which require inputs in the form of hourly data over a full year of weather, daylight, electricity consumption and market prices.
 A simple example of the issue is that all power from a 20 MW wind farm on the Isle of Man can be used whereas a large part of the power from a 100 MW wind farm will be surplus to requirements and will have to be exported or, better still, stored for when it is needed.
-Even with a sizeable wind farm there will be times when there will insufficient electricity being generated to meet demand, which is when power has to be regenerated from storage or it has to be imported.
+Even with a sizeable wind farm there will be times when insufficient electricity is being generated to meet demand, which is when power has to be regenerated from storage or it has to be imported.

 **Additional documentation can be requested from dquirk@dtu.dk.
 Alternatively, please refer to the Knowledge Hub and News sections of this website where more information is available.